chadac/golang/src/runtime/HACKING.md

 The simplest is `mutex`, which is manipulated using `lock` and `unlock`.
 This should be used to protect shared structures for short periods.
-Blocking on a `mutex` directly blocks the M, without interacting with the Go scheduler.
+Blocking on a `mutex` directly blocks the M, without interacting with the Golang scheduler.
 This means it is safe to use from the lowest levels of the runtime, but also prevents any associated G and P from being rescheduled. `rwmutex` is similar.